defencedog/radxazero3E/paperless-ngx/README.md

 - New tag name `uncategorized`
 - enable check *inbox tag*
 ### Dashboard Custom View
-In conjunctin with the above
+In conjunctin with the above.
+Dashboard landing page (homepage) can further be customised
 > Documents (side panel) > Tags (filter `uncategorized`) > View (Save as) > check Dashboard
 >
-> Dashboard (homepae will have all documents user need to classify properly)
+> Dashboard (side panel) > Homepage will have all documents user need to classify properly